-Denmark spends DKK 15 billion on development assistance every year.
-The money should be used where it produces most development.
+Denmark spends about DKK 16 billion on development assistance every year.
+The funds should be used where it produces most development.
 This is why Denmark is constantly working to become better at aiming towards goals and results.

-The concrete objective are very varied.
+Concrete objective can very.
 In general a distinction can be made between three different types of goals:

-Output goals are connected with a specific activity.
-Impact goals are usually assessed for a whole country.
+Whereas output goals are connected with a specific activity, impact goals are usually assessed for the country as a whole.

 Goals and results are worth nothing if they are not acted on.
 Therefore they form part of a general five-step process.
 This ensures that the goals are followed up.